Shopping & Reviews

 Our Take

 For easy, tasty meals that require minimal cleanup, steaming is a guaranteed winner.
-Not only does the cooking method do a great job of retaining flavor, texture, and nutrients, but it also requires minimal effort, with little stirring or flipping involved.
-From stovetop to electric, stainless steel to bamboo, there are many different kinds of food steamers that can get the job done, and some may suit your needs better than others.
-But one thing holds constant: Boiling water could be all it takes to whip up something delicious.
+Not only does the cooking method do a great job of retaining flavor, texture, and nutrients, but it also requires minimal effort.
+From stovetop to electric, stainless steel to bamboo, there are many kinds of food steamers that can get the job done, and some may suit your needs better than others.
+The common denominator?
+They all prove that boiling water could be all it takes to make something delicious.

 Continue to Next Story